 a.
-Permission for significant changes to the nature of the research to be undertaken must be sought by the supervisory team with the agreement of the student.
-Where appropriate, students and supervisors should seek the advice of relevant sponsoring body before making such changes.
+Permission for significant changes to the nature of the research to be undertaken must be sought by the supervisory team with the agreement of the PGR.
+Where appropriate, PGRs and supervisors should seek the advice of relevant sponsoring body before making such changes.